 Encourage your remote employees to maintain their physical and mental well-being

 It is common to experience burnout for any employee, let alone one working remotely.
 Just like you would want to avoid that when your teams are in-office, it should be a goal to avoid it for your remote teams as well.
+Make sure your employees are not overworking themselves and encourage them to track their time spent at work.
+It can be easily done using a timer app for Windows such as TimeCamp.

 There are many ways you can encourage your remote workforce to look after themselves.
 A mental wellness workshop is a great start to this.
 It helps your teams to manage their stress and other issues that are bringing them down.